NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ```

 ## Configure the GPU running environment
-To use GPUs (if available) on the hosted computer, using the following steps to configure the GPU running environment:
+To use GPUs (if available) on the host computer, using the following steps to configure the GPU running environment:

 > - Copy [bash](../data/nvidia-container-runtime-script.sh) to the user directory with sudo permission .
 Then run the following command:
 >